 - A major is the student's primary area of specialization.
-Majors are noted on the transcript and diploma.
+Majors are printed on the transcript and diploma.
 Many majors have options which are sub-sets of courses within the major that represent an even more specialized area of study.
 Students who select a major that has options must choose from one of the options (i.e., options are not optional.)
-Options are noted on the transcript but are not printed on the diploma.
+Options are printed on the transcript but not on the diploma.

 - A minor is the student's secondary area of specialization.
 Minors are required for all non-comprehensive majors for the Bachelor of Arts and Bachelor of Science degrees and are optional for all other degrees.
-Minors are noted on the transcript but are not printed on the diploma.
+Minors are printed on the transcript but not on the diploma.

-- The General Baccalaureate Policies and Degree Requirements include such requirements as catalog of graduation policy, constitution study, total hours, upper-division, GPA, and residence requirements.
-All bachelor's degree candidates must satisfy the General Baccalaureate Degree Policies and Requirements.
+- The General Baccalaureate Policies and Degree Requirements include such requirements as catalog of graduation policy, constitution study, total hours, upper division, GPA, and residence requirements.

 - All Bachelor of Arts degree candidates must complete a 27-hour core of liberal arts courses.

 - All Bachelor of Science in Education and Bachelor of Music Education degree candidates must satisfy all Teacher Education Program requirements.

 - A degree is awarded when all requirements have been satisfied.
-The type of degree (e.g., Bachelor of Science, Bachelor of Social Work) is noted on the transcript and diploma.
+The type of degree (e.g., Bachelor of Science, Bachelor of Social Work) is printed on the transcript and diploma.